-Since the beginning of time, the Santa Barbara shoreline has undergone continuous change.
+The Santa Barbara shoreline has undergone continuous change for years.
 The coastal bluffs and beaches that line the shoreline have faced erosion, slope failure, wave impacts, and coastal flooding.
 With global sea level rise, it is projected that the frequency and intensity of these hazard events will increase with the rising seas.
-According to the National Resource Council, sea levels are projected to rise 2-12 inches by 2030, 5-24 inches by 2050, and 17-66 inches by 2100.
+According to the Ocean Protection Council, sea levels are projected to rise 0.7 feet by 2030, 2.5 feet by 2060, and 6.6 feet by 2100.

 Currently, the best available sea level rise model for Santa Barbara is the United States Geological Survey (USGS) Coastal Storm Modeling System (CoSMoS), which maps coastal flooding and shoreline changes that may occur with incremental amounts of sea level rise and various storm scenarios for the entire California coastline.
 CoSMoS can be used to improve our understanding of coastal vulnerabilities in Santa Barbara and how to plan, prepare, and respond to various storm scenarios.
 And, it currently is being used across the State and by many Federal, state, and local agencies for that purpose.
 CoSMoS differs from previous sea level rise modeling efforts in Santa Barbara, in that the outputs reflect where impacts are likely to occur, rather than what the worst possible impact might be.